The Womb + Voice Connection

 Create a small pause between the end of your exhale and the beginning of your next inhale to pause, be curious, and notice the effects of the breath.

 Practice this breath ten times or as you feel is needed for you and your unique body.

 I’m all about transmitting spiritual wisdom in a real, grounded, and ACCESSIBLE way.
 That’s why I created a sacred online container for this work, and it’s called Womb Sciences.

-Doors for the next session of this Online Immersion open on the 1st of November.
+Doors for the next session of this Online Immersion open soon.
 If you’re ready to free your voice and unlock the creative potential within your womb, this immersion is for you.